digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 main-window or the system-tray icon.
 The *main-menu* has `ALT-key` shortcuts for all menu items (subject to sufficient letters being available to distinguish all user defined presets).

-The main-toolbar includes a stealthy-drag-handle at extreme-left.
-The toolbar can be dragged and docked at either the top or bottom top of the main-window.
-The toolbar's position persists across restarts.

 For further information, including screenshots, see https://github.com/digitaltrails/vdu_controls .

 The long-term effects of repeatably rewriting a VDUs setting are not well understood, but some